tikv/community/GOVERNANCE.md

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

-Given that PingCAP has built and supported this project in the first place, they reserve the right to appoint and form the first committee for a period of first year from the time this document becomes effective.
+For the first formation of the committee our maintainers nominated a group of people who had great impact or influence on the project, including some members from PingCAP who founded TiKV.
 Future PMC numbers are generated based on the rules described above.

 For a list of the current PMC members, see the [PMC Members](/committee/.README.md#members).